pedroamarall/rest-builder/networking/README.md

 ## SSH

-1. The sshd is the interface we'll use to listen connections using SSH.
-It must be running and accessible to allow your teamates to SSH connect into your machine.

-	1. Check if the service is active (running) using ***systemctl status sshd.service***.
-If it is not, you should start it with ***systemctl start sshd.service***.
-You may also set it to startup automatically on boot using ***systemctl enable sshd.service***.

-	1. Notice that the ***systemctl \<ACTION\> \<SERVICE\>*** is a very important tool to control some of linux services.
-You'd may like to check more about it [here](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units).
+1. Start the SSH daemon.

+	1. Launch Terminator.

+	1. Type ***sudo systemctl start sshd.service*** to start the SSH daemon so that other people can SSH into your computer.

 1. Connect via SSH to a remote computer.

-	1. Launch Terminator.

 	1. Type ***ssh 192.168.xxx.xxx*** to SSH into your neighbor's computer.
 You already know the username and password.